-Prerequisite: Law 10 and English 101 with satisfactory grades or equivalent.
-Advanced legal drafting and writing, including special research projects.
+Students study advanced legal drafting and writing, including special research projects.

-Marriage and Family Law
+LAW 18 Marriage and Family Law 3 UNITS - (A)

-Prerequisite: Law 10 and English 101 with satisfactory grades or equivalent.
+Prerequisite: Law 10 with satisfactory grades or equivalent.
 This course presents fundamental common law and statutory concepts of family law with emphasis on California's Community Property Laws.

-LAW 19 Real Property
+LAW 19 Real Property 3 UNITS - (A)

-Advisory: Law 10 and English 101 with satisfactory grades or equivalent.
+Prerequisite: Law 10 with satisfactory grades or equivalent.
 This course is an introduction to Real Property Law Practice.
 Topics include property rights, types of land ownership, agreement for sale, financing, conveyance, settlement procedures, recording and post-closing matters in residential and commercial real estate, and real estate leasing agreements.
 Additionally, ethical issues will be discussed.

-Law and the Media 3 UNITS - (A)
+LAW 33 Law and the Media 3 UNITS - (A)